Inventory Explained: Types, Formulas, And How To Manage It

 All inventory needs are different; inventory management methods will look different for every company, too.
 There are four inventory management types you can use to optimize your inventory.

-The four types of inventory management systems:
+The four types of inventory management systems

-The periodic inventory system allocates specific time intervals to update inventory.
+It allocates specific time intervals to update inventory.
 Companies model these intervals after their accounting periods.
 Implementation of this system is straightforward because it requires little to no technology.
 However, similar to the perpetual system, human error is a concern.

 The barcode inventory system uses barcode technology to track and update inventory.
 The barcodes are customized to match specific inventory categories.
 Items are scanned as they move through the supply chain, so inventory counts are updated almost instantly.
 Some companies may find implementing the barcode system tedious because every item needs a unique barcode.

-The radiofrequency identification (RFID) inventory system uses tags that emit radio signals with inventory data.
+This uses tags that emit radio signals with inventory data.
 The tags can hold a lot of identifying information about the item, including descriptions, counts, uses, and more.
 The radio signals help track the amount of inventory items and their location within the space.
-Although it saves a lot of time, the implementation and upkeep of an RFID system is costly.
+Although it saves a significant amount of time, implementing and maintaining an RFID system is costly.

 Companies use a few formulas to calculate the best way to restock their inventory and prepare for future needs.

-The economic order quantity (EOQ) formula calculates a company’s ideal quantity of materials to fulfill the necessary number of products using historical data.
+It calculates a company’s ideal quantity of materials to fulfill the necessary number of products using historical data.
 You can calculate your EOQ by gathering data on customer demand, setup costs, and holding costs.

 EOQ = √(2DS ÷ H)